 - 1 cup soy milk

-- 1 medium sized zucchini, grated & liquid squeezed out
+- 1 medium sized zucchini grated and liquid squeezed out

-- a generous handful of dill, finely chopped
+- 1 generous handful of fresh dill finely chopped

-- Divide the mixture evenly across the muffin tray cups and sprinkle with sunflower seeds.
-Bake for 15 - 20 minutes, or until a skewer can be inserted into the centre of a muffin, and be removed without any residue.
+- Divide the muffin mixture evenly across the muffin tray cups and sprinkle each muffin with either sunflower or pumpkin seeds.
+Bake for 20 minutes, or until a skewer can be inserted into the centre of a muffin and be removed without any residue.

 - One finished, remove the muffin tray from the oven and allow to cool for 5 minutes before transferring the muffins to a cooling rack.
 Bon Appétite! 🙂